kirab-21/Vault-3.0/README.md

 # Vault 3.0

 Vault 3.0 is a D-App built using React for the frontend and Solidity for the smart contract.
-This App uses Pinata API to store the data.
+This App uses Pinata API to store the data and Metamask for the transaction.

 ![1](https://user-images.githubusercontent.com/86204980/236326428-48f914cc-975a-4aa9-b663-04b65cdf5527.jpg)